MicrosoftDocs/AdaptiveCards/AdaptiveCards/schema-explorer/token-exchange-resource.md

 ## TokenExchangeResource

 Defines information required to enable on-behalf-of single sign-on user authentication.
-It maps to the `TokenExchangeResource` type defined by the Bot Framework ([https://docs.microsoft.com/dotnet/api/microsoft.bot.schema.tokenexchangeresource](https://docs.microsoft.com/dotnet/api/microsoft.bot.schema.tokenexchangeresource)).
+It maps to the [`TokenExchangeResource`](/dotnet/api/microsoft.bot.schema.tokenexchangeresource) type defined by the Bot Framework.

 **Introduced in version 1.4**